The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 Conclusion:

-While many manufacturing companies have already started experimenting with DevOps adoption, only a few are capturing its total value.
+While many manufacturing companies have already started experimenting with DevOps adoption, only a few are capturing its full value.
 Legacy systems, complex processes, and uncoordinated actions by disconnected teams are a few factors undermining even the most strategic approaches.
-That is why businesses worldwide are seeking the help of DevOps service providers like Veritis.
+That is why businesses across the world are seeking the help DevOps service providers like Veritis.

 With over a decade of presence in the US IT marketplace, Veritis, the Stevie and Globee Business Awards winner, can help you draft the right DevOps strategy focused squarely on business outcomes.
 We help you start small without the need to commit significant upfront investments and adopt DevOps practices in a phased manner.
 Get in touch with us today to jumpstart your DevOps journey.